NikolayNapoleonov-art/Portfolio/README.md

-# 🎨 My Graphic Design & Art Portfolio (2021 - Present)
+# 🎨 Welcome to my Graphics Design / Art portfolio!

-Welcome to my portfolio!
 This repository showcases my graphic design and digital art projects created from 2021 to the present.
 I specialize in **branding, illustrations, UI/UX design, and digital artwork**.
 Whether you're here to explore my work, get inspired, or collaborate, I'm excited to share my creative journey with you.

 ---